The

 Trafton,

 A. (2014).
-Synchronized brain waves
+Synchronized brain waves enable rapid

-enable rapid learning: MIT study finds
+learning: MIT study finds neurons that hum

-information.
+together encode new information.
 MIT News.

 https://news.mit.edu/2014/synchronized-brain-waves-enable-rapid-learning-0612